Bloomfield NJ Drug Paraphernalia Attorney

 NJ Drug Paraphernalia 2C:36-2 Statute

-The New Jersey statute for crime of drug paraphernalia is provided below:
+The New Jersey statute for the crime of drug paraphernalia is provided below:

 § 2C:36-2.
 Use or possession with intent to use, disorderly persons offense

 It shall be unlawful for any person to use, or to possess with intent to use, drug paraphernalia to plant, propagate, cultivate, grow, harvest, manufacture, compound, convert, produce, process, prepare, test, analyze, pack, repack, store, contain, conceal, ingest, inhale, or otherwise introduce into the human body a controlled dangerous substance, controlled substance analog or toxic chemical in violation of the provisions of chapter 35 of this title.
 Any person who violates this section is guilty of a disorderly persons offense.

 As stated above, possession of drug paraphernalia is considered a disorderly persons offense or misdemeanor and is punishable by up to 6 months in jail, probation, loss of driver’s license, and a thousand dollar fine.